UCSF-HMTRC/hyperpolarized_mri_book/_sources/cardiac/cardiac.md

 molecules have been shown to be of utility in cardiac imaging, for example, \[2-<sup>13</sup>\]pyruvate, fumarate, the ketone bodies acetoacetate and beta-hydroxybutyrate; and additionally metabolically inert molecules -- such as urea -- as probes of perfusion.
-See also Chapter 6 for more information on hyperpolarized agents.
+See also [HP Agents and Biomedical Interactions](../HP_agents/HP_agents.md) for more information on hyperpolarized agents.

 #### Hyperpolarized \[1-<sup>13</sup>C\]pyruvate